Natural Resource Damage Assessment

 What is a NRDA?

-An oil spill NRDA is the process that federal, state, and tribal governments use to determine the injury that a spill has caused to natural resources, and to plan an approach to restore those resources.
+An oil spill NRDA is the process that federal, state, and tribal governments use to determine the injury that a spill has caused to natural resources, and to plan and implement an approach to restore those resources.
 The costs of restoration are paid by the parties responsible for the spill (in this case BP, Transocean, and others).
 Members of the public sometimes choose to get involved to help ensure that important resources—fisheries, coastal habitats, and much more—are restored in a way that benefits them and their communities over both the short and long term.

 Who is Involved in the NRDA on the Gulf Coast?